kobi-hari-courses/2111-microfocus-css/Exercises/02. Box Model/README.md

-# Exercise 3 - Box Model
+# Box Model - Exercises

 ## Overview
 In this exercise we will practice The CSS Box Model.